 If your skill is in demand then you can also offer paid courses (ideally at a discount) to attract more followers and clients.
 Influencers who deal in online classes have seen great results in the last few weeks.

-“My affiliate partnerships with online class providers have skyrocketed these past couple weeks, up to three-times my average volume.
+“My affiliate partnerships with online class providers have skyrocketed these past couple of weeks, up to three times my average volume.
 Additionally, I’ve seen property investing software signups increase drastically as well”, said Helling, a marketer who offers online classes.